abpy/improved-sapling-tree-generator/README.md

 * Option to make number of splits proportional to branch length
 * Root flare to make trunk wider at base
 * Leaf rotation can now use negetive values like branches do
+* vertical atraction can now be set individually for each split level
+* experimental 'split bias' for trunk splits to put more splits at top or bottom of tree